 Ok, so I’m being a little selfish with this one.
 But since I was a child, I’ve always loved the beautiful Hintz Hall that houses London’s Natural History Museum.

-Before you head straight for the dinosaur exhibit, spend some time taking in this magnificent architectural work.
+Before heading straight for the dinosaur exhibit, take some time in this magnificent architectural work.
 And don’t forget, it looks just as beautiful on the outside as it does on the inside.

 Muralla Roja, Alicante

 Ricardo Bofill built a great variety of buildings with his own unique twist.
 One of his most famous is one admired greatly by Instagrammers for its clever use of the colour pink.

 Muralla Roja was built in 1968 in Calp, Alicante, as a postmodern set of flats, all of which are individual in their own ways.
 Nowadays, though many occupy the flats, tenants can expect visitors throughout the year who take photos of the fascinating building.